RivaD2/personal/Udemy-react-testing/sundaes-on-demand/README.md

 - jest-dom
 - react-bootstrap
 - bootstrap
-- A cloned backend server provided by the course instructor
+- A backend server provided by the course

 **This application is used as a backdrop to test**